Execution of Sambhaji: Capture of Sambhaji

 While Aurangzeb was besieging Golconda and Bijapur, Sambhaji observed his movements from the fort of Panhala.
 Following the capture of Bijapur and Golconda, a significant amount of wealth and military resources fell into Mughal hands.
-After seizing these two key forts, Aurangzeb deployed Sarja Khan, a seasoned general from Bijapur familiar with the Deccan terrain.
+After seizing these two key forts, Aurangzeb deployed Sarja Khan, a general from Bijapur familiar with the Deccan terrain.

 In December 1687, the Battle of Wai unfolded between the Maratha forces under the command of Hambirrao Mohite, dispatched by Sambhaji, and the Mughal forces led by Sarja Khan.
 Despite the Maratha forces emerging victorious, Mohite was killed by a cannonball during the conflict.
 Sambhaji's military strength dwindled after the battle, prompting him to relocate with a smaller contingent of soldiers.
 His camp faced encirclement by Mughal agents within the confines of the Raigarh and Panhala hills.
 The Maratha faction led by the Shirkes betrayed Sambhaji by divulging his movements to the Mughals, resulting in the revelation of Sambhaji's whereabouts.
 They provided daily updates on his movements to the Mughals, ultimately leading to Sambhaji's failure to safeguard himself, despite his efforts to protect the kingdom.

 Sambhaji was caught off guard by the Mughal commander Muqarrab Khan, resulting in a battle at Sangameshwar where the Marathas suffered casualties, leading to their defeat.
 Five Marathas were killed, and the remaining fled.
 Sambhaji's minister, Kavi Kalash, was captured, while Sambhaji himself managed to escape and seek refuge in a temple.
 The Mughals discovered his hiding place, and despite his attempts to flee, Sambhaji was apprehended on 1 February 1689.
 Twenty-five others among Sambhaji's officers were also captured.
 Muqarrab Khan transported them to Akluj, where Aurangzeb was.
 Upon receiving the news of their capture, Aurangzeb was pleased and renamed the place Asadnagar to commemorate the event.